Frequently asked copyright questions

-You can submit a complaint by signing in to YouTube and using our copyright complaint webform.
+You can submit a takedown request by signing in to YouTube and using our copyright removal webform.

 Copyright takedowns are formal, legal requests that require specific elements in order to be complete and actionable.

-When we receive an incomplete or otherwise invalid copyright request -- be it a takedown notification or a counter notification -- we respond with information that will help the sender complete their request.
+When we receive an incomplete or otherwise invalid copyright request, we ask the sender for more information that will help complete it.
+This includes both takedown notifications and counter notifications.

 If you received a response like this following your submission of a copyright request, it is important to review it carefully and respond accordingly.
 In most cases, we won’t be able to take action on your request until you do so.

 In accordance with copyright law, we require complete and valid copyright notifications for each removal request.

 The easiest way to submit another complaint is to sign in to YouTube and use our copyright complaint webform.

 We have likely received a counter notification regarding your removal request.
 The video will be reinstated unless you submit evidence that you’ve filed a court action against the user seeking to restrain the allegedly infringing activity.
 If we don't receive that notice from you within 10 days, we may reinstate the material to YouTube.

 If a video includes information allowing people to bypass access restrictions to your software, such as passwords, key generators, or cracks, the appropriate and most efficient way to notify YouTube of these issues is through our Other Legal Issues form.

 If you find your YouTube video on another website without your permission, you'll have to follow their process for requesting the removal of the video.
 YouTube cannot do this for you.